 I don’t doubt that I went through some kind of breakdown last year.
-Some subtle shift brought on by months – no years – of self-censorship and self-denial.
+Some seismic shift brought on by months – no years – of self-censorship and self-denial.
 A period that came to a head in April when I had an epiphany as distinct as a light switch, when I went AWOL from a conference in Porto and spent three days walking, journalling and thinking.
 When a loud, clear voice in my head said no, no more of this.
 (Some credit has to go to Fuck It: The Ultimate Spiritual Way, which I re-read while I was in Porto – the words practically took me by the shoulders and shook me into action.)

 A breakdown suggests something terrible – a disintegration of the self, a destruction of identity.
 But how do we properly fix something, if not by taking it apart?
 2018 was a year of dismantling, mainly through talking.
-A year of verbalising my problems, hopes, fears, desires, past and future.
+A year of articulating my problems, hopes, fears, desires, past and future.
 A clearing of the decks, a wiping clean of the slate that has enabled me to begin to write afresh.
 As 2019 begins, I am talking a new life into existence.

 To return to the cinema, fans of V for Vendetta will recall the sequence in which Evey is apparently taken prisoner and tortured, how the pain lifts and transforms her into someone stronger, more certain.
 How she steps out onto that rooftop as a different person.
 A person resolute in her own power.